*NEW* See a video clip from Birds in Their Habitat.

 *Show Length: 50-60 minutes.

-Henry Lappen has been performing comic juggling for 25 years.
+Henry Lappen has been performing comic juggling for over 30 years.
 He has been an avid student of nature since childhood.
 In this presentation, Henry combines his love and knowledge of birds, with artistry in maskmaking and performance.

-Henry is a graduate of California's Dell'Arte School of Physical Comedy, where he studied mime, mask and clowning.
+Henry is a graduate of California's Dell'Arte School of Physical Theater, where he studied mime, mask and clowning.

-He has continued his development with classes in dance, voice, Tai-Chi and Feldenkrais.
+He has continued his development with classes in dance, Tai-Chi and Feldenkrais.
 Henry is a member of the Hampshire Bird Club, Northeast Hawkwatch, and the Hats Off Performers' Guild.
-He is the producer of the New England Performers' Retreat.
+He is the producer of the New England Performers' Retreat and the chair of the Amherst Public Shade Tree Committee.

 Henry was a Great Blue Heron in a past life.